Free Oracle VPS

 You can also switch to a PAYG account, which will allow you to create instances without any restrictions.
 As long as you stay within the free tier limits, you won't be charged.

-You can also set up a $1 budget alert to ensure you don't go over the free tier limits.
+This is to ensure that you have a valid payment method on file.
+You will not be charged for anything unless you go over the free tier limits.
 It can take up to 24 hours for the upgrade to take effect.
 You will receive an email once the upgrade is complete.How to upgrade to a PAYG account

 Billing and Cost Management